wernerjoss/grav-plugin-fullcalendar/README.md

 # Fullcalendar Plugin

+## please note that this PLugin is no longer supported an will be archived soon, as I have given up on Grav development since my switch to [Hugo](https://gohugo.io) in 2024.

 The **Fullcalendar** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It reads ICS Calendar Files and shows Events in a monthly Calendar Widget on your Page(s) - including Month Specific Images (if available in the calendar page folder):

 ![](monthpic.png)